Skip to main contentScroll Top

 Admire the view of Osaka from the keep

-Let's get back to our sheep, here we are in the park surrounding the famous dungeon.
-We arrive at the level of the inner gate called "sakura", while we pass a second moat surrounding the keep.
-We then come across one of the castle's megaliths, the ramparts being composed of large blocks of rock, some reaching dimensions that make us ask the simple question "how did it get there!!??"
+Getting back to the point, here we are in the park surrounding the famous keep.
+We arrive at the inner gate known as the "sakura," as we cross a second moat encircling the keep.
+We then come across one of the castle's megaliths; the ramparts are made up of large blocks of rock, some of which are so large that they make you wonder, "How did they get there?!"

-Here we are facing Taiko-ishi or " octopus stone", the octopus stone, yes, because we even give them little names (its name is derived from the octopus shape visible in its lower corner left).
-This one counts among one of the largest megaliths in the castle with a face measuring 5,5 by 11,7 metres and weighing 130 tonnes!
-We had just passed another one at the door level Otemon and there is another one at the entrance Kyobashi-guchi (North-West corner of the park surrounding the castle).
+Here we are facing Taiko-ishi, or "octopus stone"—yes, because they even have nicknames (its name comes from the octopus shape visible in its lower left corner).
+This one is among the largest megaliths in the castle, with a face measuring 5,5 by 11,7 meters and weighing 130 tons!
+We had just passed another one near the Otemon Gate, and there's another one at the Kyobashi-guchi entrance (the northwest corner of the park surrounding the castle).

 megalith taikoishi castle osaka japan